kazuki43zoo/mybatis-spring-boot-jpetstore/README.md

 If this sample application run on your IDE, please install the Lombok. (see [https://projectlombok.org/download.html](https://projectlombok.org/download.html))

 And this application use the groovy to use multiple line string on MyBatis Mapper method.
-If this sample application run on your IDE, please add `src/main/groovy` in source path.
+If this sample application run on your IDE, please add `src/main/groovy` into source path.

 e.g.) multiple line string on MyBatis Mapper method